ExplodingImplosion/general_utilities/README.md

 # general_utilities

+note: ngl half of this is prolly outdated at this point. functionality is NO LONGER GUARRANTEED (lmao).

 General utility scripts, 'namespaces' and singletons that I use in most of my Godot projects.

 There are 3 types of scripts in this repo.
 There are singletons, which are intended to be added to a